So Flo Fishing Charters

 What to Expect on the Water

-Sheepshead: Don't let their goofy grin fool you – these striped bandits are crafty and delicious.
+Sheepshead: Don't let their goofy-looking teeth fool you – these striped fish are crafty and delicious.
 They're masters at stealing bait, so hooking one takes finesse.
-Sheepshead love hanging around pilings and oyster bars, using their strong teeth to crush crustaceans.
-Winter is prime time for sheepshead, and they make for some fantastic table fare if you're looking to bring home dinner.
+Winter is prime time for sheepshead, as they gather around structures to spawn.
+There's nothing quite like the satisfying thump when a sheepshead takes your bait, and they make for some fantastic eating if you decide to keep a few for dinner.

 Why Anglers Keep Coming Back